gmarti-web/NetworkFoundations/README.md

     source ~/.bash_profile
     ```

-1. Install Jekyll and Bundler.
+4. Install Jekyll and Bundler.

     ```console
     gem install jekyll bundler
     ```

-1. Run `jekyll -v` to check the installation.

-To learn more about installing Jekyll on macOS, see [Jekyll on macOS][6].
+To learn more about installing Jekyll on macOS, see [Jekyll on macOS][11].

 </details>